Stress Relief & Immune Boosting

 Everyday stresses accumulate inside our bodies, causing shoulder and neck tensions as well as anxieties that often make it hard to breathe.
-I use Acupressure, deep breathing, and stretching exercises daily to counteract the common daily pressures in my life.
+You can use Acupressure, deep breathing, and stretching exercises daily to counteract the common daily pressures in your life.

 We can only withstand a certain amount of stress.
 Each person has a different threshold, and each must determine for himself or herself how much is too much.
 When you cultivate an inner awareness of what’s going on inside you, both emotionally and physically, you discover your optimum balance of activity and rest.